 GDI Lab & Hypertension

-I’m thrilled to share that two GDI Lab data scientists have published papers about hypertension, one of which is me.
+I’m thrilled to share that GDI Lab data scientists have published two papers about hypertension.

-In the paper, Use of machine learning to predict hypertension-related complication outcomes of varying severity, Jasmine McCammon, lead principal data scientist, in collaboration with Geneia data science and clinical colleagues, detail how we created a “suite of predictive models that can predict future risk of development of hypertension-related complications.”
+In the paper, Use of machine learning to predict hypertension-related complication outcomes of varying severity, I, in collaboration with Geneia data science and clinical colleagues, detail how we created a “suite of predictive models that can predict future risk of development of hypertension-related complications.”

 “To have utility for triaging as well as identifying mild cases before they progress to critical end phases, the models predict three different stages of severity of hypertension-related complications.
 Our algorithms utilize variables calculated for the most recent 12 months, and predict probability of a hypertension-related complication for the next 12 months using administrative claims as the data source…Features that were important across all models for predictions included total medical cost, cost related to hypertension, age, and number of outpatient visits.”